Oxid15/cascade/cascade/docs/source/tutorials/pipelines_basics.rst

 ===================
 In this tutorial you will learn basic pipeline building blocks of Cascade.
 This is the first Cascade tutorial from a series.
-All of the tutorials are meant to form one big project and can be thought of as a series of lessons.
+All of the tutorials are meant to form a single project and can be thought of as a series of lessons.

-Each lesson will come with a list of links for further reading or advanced how-to guides on related topics.
+..
+Each lesson will come with a list of links for further reading or advanced
+.. how-to guides on related topics.

 Cascade pipelines allow building data processing routines from interchangeable steps called ``Datasets`` and ``Modifiers``.